outerbounds/metaflow-trainium/llama2-7b-pretrain-trn/README.md

 # Developing

 ## ⚙️ Configure the run
-Look at the options in `config.py` to familiarize with the project.
+Look at the options in `config.py` to familiarize yourself with the project.
+In `config.py`, change the docker image in the `BatchJobConfig` to match your image's location in ECR.
+Also update the Job Queue to your desired trn1 job queue in AWS Batch.
 When satisfied, run `python config.py` and it will generate a `.yaml` file called `config.yaml`.

 ## ▶️ Run the flow